 ‘Focusing on breathing’ at bedtime is a back door strategy, to circumvent the challenge of introducing this new practice into the set (in stone!) daily routine and internal resistance to any change (1).

 The breathing practices presented here are different from the Yogic breathing practices which prescribe different patterns of breathing.
-In contrast, these breathing practices do not suggest any pattern for breathing, except in one mode.
-We passively watch the breaths, like watching the actors on a movie screen.
+In contrast, these practices do not prescribe any pattern for breathing, except in one mode.
+We passively watch the breathing, like quietly watching the actors acting out on a movie screen.
 These practices are safe even when you don’t strictly follow the suggestions.

 What are the benefits?

 Practitioners quickly enjoy improvement in sleep: sleeping quicker with less interruptions and feeling better on waking up.
 They get relief from mind, body and relationship problems: Anger, Anxiety, Asthma, Lack of Concentration, Stress before and during dental work, Panic attacks, Depression, Hypertension, Repeated failures of Infertility treatments due to stress, Insomnia, Job stress, Relationship stress, Migraine, Obesity, Chronic pains, Smoking, Non-smiling face, Stuttering and Lack of willpower (4).

 If you like this page share it with your friends.